 But don’t despair that you will make a terrible mistake and order the wrong thing.
 Most restaurants will offer an English menu – although in my experience sometimes the translations can be a little idiosyncratic, and cuts of beef normally use the American terminology which personally I find completely confusing (I actually prefer a French menu if I think I might want to order steak).

-You can find out more about reading French menus in any good phrase book:
+You can find out more about reading French menus in any good phrase book that includes a menu decoder:

 Guide to eating in Paris

 Do try something different.
 Don’t think you need to live on onion soup, steak frites and chocolate mousse.
 An easy way to try something different with confidence is to order the special for the day (le plat du jour).
 You can be guaranteed to be served something seasonal and fresh.
 To add some variety to your dessert life, consider ordering a café gourmand – normally a trio of different desserts served with your choice of coffee.
 If you do want to eat onion soup, just don’t call it French onion soup – in France it is onion soup, plain and simple.

 Bread will be automatically brought to the table, but water won’t be.
 In France bread is normally included (note this is very different in Italy, where it is almost always charged for).
 But if you would like water you often need to ask for it.

 You don’t need to tip if you don’t want to.
 Most bills will say either “service compris” or something similar, meaning the service is included.
 This means you don’t have to tip.
 For good service if you leave your coin change for a drink or round up to a few Euros in the case of a meal, your waiter will appreciate it.